Sieboldianus/yfcc_gridagg/md/03_yfcc_gridagg_hll.md

 ## Parameters

-Parameters from the first notebook are available through import.
-They can be overridden here.
+All parameters are defined in the first notebook and are available through import.
+Some values, such as `CHUNK_SIZE`, can be overridden here.

 <!-- #raw tags=["active-ipynb"] -->
-GRID_SIZE_METERS = 100000 # the size of grid cells in meters
-                          # (spatial accuracy of worldwide measurement)
 CHUNK_SIZE = 5000000      # process x number of hll records per chunk.
                           # Increasing this number will consume more memory,
                           # but reduce processing time because less SQL queries